mxber2022/ETHL/README.md

 Utilise an oracle to initiate the selection of the random winner within the pool.

 ## User journey
-Group admin creates pool and sets the committment amount by each individual.
+Group admin creates pool and sets the commitment amount by each individual.
-Everyone in the group committs agreed upon amount.
+Everyone in the group commits agreed upon amount.
 Once (if) their team wins, someone is chosen to receive all the money in the pool.

 ## Limitations